ooominds/ndltenses/README.md

 The pipeline.py file (found in the GitHub repository) acts as a step-by-step guide to run the code for preparing the data (including annotation) of the English tense project and training an NDL model on this data.

-Based on code by Adnane Ez-zizi, 06/08/2020, updated by Tekevwe Kwakpovwe, 08/2021 Changes found in the ![changes file](changes.txt)
+Based on code by Adnane Ez-zizi on 06/08/2020, updated and adapted as a python package by Tekevwe Kwakpovwe, 08/2021 Changes found in the ![changes file](changes.txt)
 ---------------------------------------------------